 The TSS routing function abstracts third-party transports (e.g., Data Distribution Service (DDS), Common Object Request Broker Architecture (CORBA), and Web Services) using adapter design patterns that provide a consistent data interface to/from the routing function and allow the vendor base to modify their products without driving change into FACE products beyond the adapter.
 This approach eliminates the need and associated cost / delay involved with driving FACE interface standards into the vendor base.

-PrismTech has developed a new Open Source FACE 2.1 Transport Services Segment (TSS) Reference Implementation for use with its Vortex OpenSplice, the leading (Open Source and Commercial) DDS implementation.
+We has developed a new Open Source FACE 2.1 Transport Services Segment (TSS) Reference Implementation for use with Vortex OpenSplice, the leading (Open Source and Commercial) DDS implementation.